microsoft/varuna/README.md

 ## Running

 Varuna trains large DNN models by parallelising them into sequential pipeline stages and data parallel replicas across a set of GPUs.
 These methods are called pipeline parallelism and data parallelism respectively.
 To enable parallel training with Varuna, there are several steps the user must follow.
 Detailed docs are in the `docs/` folder as webpages (`html/index.html`) or pdf (`varuna.pdf`).

 Examples of models working with varuna can also be found in `examples/`.
+Please see this folder to run examples with BERT and Megatron-LM.

 Some of the steps for are briefly described below.